 Regardless of whether it was a blatant flaw of Windows developers or Defender was deliberately designed with the future computer powers in mind, the fact remains: the Windows security program can be extremely annoying sometimes.
-And most often, this irritation aims at the Antimalware Service Executable process, because of its behaviour.
+And most often, this irritation aims at the Antimalware Service Executable process because of its behavior.
 Since the Defender is an integral part of Windows, it might start a scan at that very moment when you least need it.
 It depends on your CPU power, of course, but in most cases, Antimalware Service Executable high CPU usage may cause a considerable decrease in the performance of your PC.
-When it does its monitoring procedures, even opening your browser to check your mailbox may become quite a headache.
+When it does its monitoring procedures, opening your browser to check your mailbox may become quite a headache.

 Regarding MsMpEng.exe Process

 MsMpEng.exe process is an executable file of Microsoft Defender.
 The Antimalware Service Executable service launches it on the system start unless the user chooses another option.
-However, seeing exactly msmpeng.exe process running in your Task Manager is a bad sign.
-By default, if you don’t use third-party process exploring utilities, this name will not appear.
+However, seeing exactly the msmpeng.exe process running in your Task Manager is a bad sign.
+By default, if you don’t use a third-party process exploring utilities, this name will not appear.
 Instead, you will see the name of the corresponding service we mentioned above.
 The most common case for seeing the msmpeng.exe in Task Manager is the presence of malware that uses this name as a disguise.
 Usually, such a masquerade is used by coin miner trojans.
 Removing them is possible with GridinSoft Anti-Malware – try that out.

 Fixing Antimalware Service Executable: Rescheduling processes

 The most resource-consuming and, therefore, the most irritating process executed by Windows Defender is a full scan.
 However, it is not a useless tool.
-If you wish to stick to Windows Defender as your security solution, it is a smart move to schedule full scans for some time when they will not interrupt your work.
+If you wish to stick to Windows Defender as your security solution, it is smart to schedule full scans for some time when they will not interrupt your work.
 That’s how you do it:

 - Open the Task Scheduler through the Search.
-Type “Task Scheduler”, and click on the first result
+Type “Task Scheduler,” and click on the first result

 - In the left pane, click Task Scheduler Library and then move to Library→Microsoft→Windows→Windows Defender.
 You will see Windows Defender Scheduled Scan, Windows Defender Cache Maintenance, Windows Defender Cleanup, and Windows Defender Verification in the middle pane as you open the Windows Defender folder.
 All these four services need to undergo the following procedure